Home

 Pipe tobacco tends to be darker and stronger than cigarette tobaccos in general.
 About 15 grams of tobacco may be smoked daily.
 12

 Men, mainly in rural North India, e.g., Gujarat, Uttar Pradesh.
-Sometimes shared by a group.
-12
+Sometimes shared by a group.12 a practice which could spread tuberculosis.

 Chutta